cs207team3/cs207-FinalProject/README.md

 [ -2.81117621e+08  -2.85597559e+08   5.66715180e+08   4.47993847e+06  -4.47993847e+06]
 ```

-** TODO?: provide a more specific example (maybe we can use the example from L11 exercise) **

-Provide a few examples on using your software in some common situations.
-You may want to show how the code works with a small set of reactions.

 Note: The order the user inputs reaction concentrations will be matched to the reactants pulled from the "phase" tag in the .xml file.